apache/zookeeper/zookeeper-specifications/zab-1.0/README.md

 ## Overview
 This project is devoted to providing formal specification and verification using TLA+ for the Zookeeper Atomic Broadcast(ZAB) consensus protocol proposed by apache/zookeeper.

-We have made a formal [specification](ZabWithFLE.tla) for Zab using TLA+ toolbox, and we have done a certain scale of model checking to verify the correctness of Zab.
+We have made a formal [specification](sync-abstract/ZabWithFLE.tla) for Zab using TLA+ toolbox, and we have done a certain scale of model checking to verify the correctness of Zab.

+Currently we have implemented phase RECOVERY-SYNC and made a new formal [specification](sync-implementation/ZabWithFLEAndSYNC.tla).
+This version of spec is closer to engineering implementation.
+	* Note: In SYNCHRONIZATION, we implemented *DIFF* and *TRUNC* this two sync modes.
+Why we didn't implement *SNAP* is that in spec we will not meet conditions when "minCommittedLog > peerLastZxid", since it is more natural that head of committedLog is just head of history in spec.

-We have also made a formal [specification](FastLeaderElection.tla) for Fast Leader Election in Zab since ZAB 1.0 depends on FLE to complete the election phase.
+We have also made a formal [specification](sync-abstract/FastLeaderElection.tla) for Fast Leader Election in Zab since ZAB 1.0 depends on FLE to complete the election phase.
+	* Note: There exists some differences between FLE under sync-abstract and FLE under sync-implementation, to adapt to respective tla spec of Zab.

 There exist some differences between our specification and engineering implementation, which are not contrary to facts.
 If you have any question, please let us know.